PrEP

 • Technical assistance for policy, strategic, and operational plan development, including creation of PrEP clinical guidelines and standard operating procedures.

-• Service delivery, including knowledge expansion and demand creation, human resources for health, and innovations such as multi-month dispensing and decentralized drug dispensing.
+• Service delivery, including knowledge expansion and demand creation, human resources for health, and innovations such as multi-month dispensing (MMD), decentralized drug dispensing (DDD) and sexual and reproductive health services.

 • Identification and sharing of best practices and support for regional learning exchange, including through the use of virtual multi-country platforms such as the Global PrEP Learning Network.

-• Development and implementation of demand creation strategies and materials as well as provider training for PrEP and new products.
+• Development and implementation of social and behavior change strategies and materials as well as provider training for PrEP and new products.

 • Commodity procurement and logistics management, including forecasting and distribution.

-• Introduction and access research, including to inform implementation of new biomedical prevention products.
+• Introduction and access to research, including to inform implementation of new biomedical prevention products.

-• Launched PrEP services in an additional six countries.
+• Launched PrEP services in an additional five countries: El Salvador, Honduras, Jamaica, Papua New Guinea, and South Sudan.